Štěpánka Pučálková

 – World management except Czech Republic –

-Czech mezzo-soprano Štěpánka Pučálková is in demand internationally both as an opera and concert singer and impresses with the elegant and warm timbre of her voice.
+The Czech mezzo-soprano Štěpánka Pučálková is in demand internationally both as an opera and concert singer and impresses “with a genuinely velvety mezzo timbre” (Concerti, 4/24).

-2023/24, she gave her debut as Octavian (Der Rosenkavalier) at the Leipzig Opera, which was “not far from the ideal of this role” according to the Leipziger Volkszeitung (31.3.2024) and was celebrated by audiences and press alike.
-At the Semperoper Dresden, where she was a member of the ensemble from 2018 to 2024, she could be heard in roles such as Nicklausse/Muse (Les contes d’Hofmann), Prince Orlofsky (Die Fledermaus), Hänsel (Hänsel und Gretel), Varvara (Katja Kabanowa), Ascanio (Benvenuto Cellini) and Mulier Samaritana (Mahler’s 8th Symphony) under Christian Thielemann.
+In 2023/24, she gave her role debut as Octavian (Der Rosenkavalier) at Leipzig Opera, which was “not far from the ideal of this role” according to the Leipziger Volkszeitung (31 March 2024) and was celebrated by audiences and press alike.
+At the Semperoper Dresden, where she was a member of the ensemble from 2018 to 2024, she could be heard in roles such as Nicklausse/Muse (Les contes d’Hofmann), Prince Orlofsky (Die Fledermaus), Hänsel (Hänsel und Gretel), Varvara (Káťa Kabanová), Ascanio (Benvenuto Cellini) and Mulier Samaritana (Mahler’s 8th Symphony) under Christian Thielemann.
 Further concert engagements are taking her to Madrid, Prague, Košice and the Smetana Festival in Litomyšl.

-Her repertoire also includes roles such as Lola (Cavaleria Rusticana), Sesto Pompeo (Giulio Caesare), Rosina (Il barbiere di Siviglia), Charlotte (Werther), Olga (Eugen Onegin), Wellgunde and Waltraute (Der Ring des Niebelungen), Messagera (L’Orfeo), Urbain (Les Hugenots), Adalgisa (Norma) and Cherubino (Le nozze di Figaro).
+Her repertoire also includes roles such as Lola (Cavaleria Rusticana), Sesto Pompeo (Giulio Caesare), Rosina (Il barbiere di Siviglia), Olga (Eugen Onegin), Wellgunde and Waltraute (Der Ring des Niebelungen), Messagera (L’Orfeo), Urbain (Les Hugenots) and Adalgisa (Norma).

 In concert, Štěpánka Pučálková has sung works such as Schönberg’s Gurre-Lieder, Wagner’s Wesendonck Lieder, Mozart’s Coronation Mass and Davide penitente, Bruckner’s Te Deum and Mendelssohn’s A Midsummer Night’s Dream.

-She has appeared as a guest artist at the Salzburg Festival, the Beijing Music Festival, the Dvořák Festival Prague, the Smetana Festival Litomyšl, the National Theatre Prague, the Vienna Volksoper, the Teatro Monumental Madrid, the Munich Isarphilharmonie and the Frauenkirche Dresden, among others.
+She has appeared as a guest artist at the Salzburg Festival, the Beijing Music Festival, the Dvořák Festival Prague, the Smetana Festival Litomyšl, the Vienna Volksoper, the Teatro Monumental Madrid, the Munich Isarphilharmonie and the Frauenkirche Dresden, among others.

 She regularly works with renowned conductors such as Christian Thielemann, Danielle Gatti, Wladimir Jurowski, Lorenzo Viotti, Semyon Bychkov, Christiina Poska, Plácido Domingo, Alan Gilbert, Antonio Fogliani, Friedrich Haider, Marco Guidarini, Leo Hussein, Roland Böer and Martin Leginus, and with directors such as Peter Konwitschny, Vera Nemirova, Stefan Herheim, J. Köpplinger, Mariusz Trélinski, Jiří Heřman, Eike Gramss, Immo Karaman and Keith Warner.